The ECESP Annual Conference 2026 - A competitive and fair circular Europe: The ambition at the heart of the single market

 It aims to respond to the fact that progress towards a circular economy has been slow, with the circularity rate in the EU economy being essentially stagnant over the last 15 years, and that the business case for recycling and secondary raw materials is not strong enough, being dampened by a mixture of regulatory and market failures.
 In particular, the fragmentation of the Single Market results in avoidable costs and acts as a barrier to achieving higher circularity within the EU.

-Objective of this session: to allow the Commission to gather further stakeholders’ views on the forthcoming Circular Economy Act: what is mostly needed, considering underlining problems, objectives and scope.
+Objective of this session: to enable the Commission to gather further stakeholders’ views on the forthcoming Circular Economy Act: what is mostly needed, considering underlining problems, objectives and scope.
 These views will feed into the Commission’s preparation process.

 Speakers:

-• Mr Constantinou Costas, Cyprus Permanent Secretary, Council of the EU
+- Mr Constantinou Costas, Cyprus Permanent Secretary, Council of the EU

-• Mr Pierfrancesco Maran, ENVI Committee Chair
+- Mr Pierfrancesco Maran, ENVI Committee Chair, European Parliament

-• Mr Eivind Kallevik, CEO & President of Hydro
+- Mr Eivind Kallevik, CEO & President of Hydro

-Coffee break11:00–11:30
+Coffee break

-Second Plenary Session - The global dimension11:30–12:30
+Second Plenary Session - The global dimension

 Embracing circular economy principles globally: how to strengthen ties with partner regions and learn from each other?